Just want a calculator to help you calculate your body fat percentage?

 If that’s the case, then the following images will help you estimate your approximate body fat percentage.

-As you can see, the coveted “six pack” emerges around 10% body fat, ab/core vascularity becomes visible around 8%, and the “carved out of stone” look requires about 6% or less.
+The coveted “six pack” emerges around 10% body fat, ab/core vascularity becomes visible around 8%, and the “carved out of stone” look requires about 6% or less.

 As you can see, 10% in men is relatively lean but in women, it’s competition lean.

-DEXA is a uses a full-body X-ray to help calculate your body fat percentage.
+DXA (sometimes called DEXA) uses a full-body X-ray to help calculate your body fat percentage.

 The scientific basis of the method is fat and fat-free mass absorb X-ray energy differently, which allows each element to be isolated and measured.